HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-intro.md

 1. contact detail (e.g. a telephone number or an email address)
 1. a birth date
 1. an address
-1. a communication language
-1. a race
-1. an ethnicity
-1. a birth sex*

 <div markdown="1" class="new-content" id="FHIR-27731">